Beth discovers inner strength when she loses what she loves most.

 Over the next couple of years, they found other people like them.
 Kim really was having problems handling labs.
 They were dissecting cats now for anatomy and physiology.
 She wore a mask and goggles snd was laughed at.
 Other kids were posing their cats in gross positions.

 Beth, Kim, Lisa, and Dwayne would bounce ideas off each other and then read the pieces they had created.
 They each had different genres they enjoyed.
 Dwayne was an intense Science Fiction writer.
 Lisa loved fantasy.
 Kim wrote realistic horror stories, which was amazing since she was terrified of almost everything.
 Her stories had creatures whose descriptions horrified the others.
-She said the characters came subconsciously as she wrote.
+She said the characters came subconsciously to terrify her as she wrote.